krasimir/react-in-patterns/book/chapter-8/README.md

 });
 ```

 That's a "nice" way to define behavior of existing React component.
 So, in theory we may create a mixin that does the bounding for us.
-To be honest, I don't think that this is a good idea too.
+To be honest, I don't think that this is a good idea.
 And [it looks](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) like it's not only me.
 My reason of not liking mixins is that they modify the components in a non-predictable way.
 I have no idea what is going on behind the scenes.
 So I'm crossing this option.

 #### Using a context

-Another technique that may answer to the question is React's [context](https://facebook.github.io/react/docs/context.html).
-It's a way to pass props to child components without the need to specify them in every level of the tree.
+Another technique that may answer the question is React's [context](https://facebook.github.io/react/docs/context.html).
+It is a way to pass props to child components without the need to specify them in every level of the tree.
 Facebook suggests context in the cases where we have data that has to reach deeply nested components.

 > Occasionally, you want to pass data through the component tree without having to pass the props down manually at every level.
 React's "context" feature lets you do this.